 In terms of spreading your spending out on these cards, as we mentioned above you really could use any of the three for purchases however there are some specific category bonuses for each card where you'll want to pull out that card for that purchase.
-If you are buying gas, groceries or going out to eat or enjoy a movie or play, you'll want to put those purchases on the Scotiabank Gold American Express Card.
+If you are buying groceries, dining out to eat or ordering Uber Eats, you'll want to put those purchases on the American Express Cobalt Card.
 Why?
-The card offers 4 points per dollar on spending in those categories!
-That is equivalent to a 4% return, which can only be matched by few redemptions out there with programs like Aeroplan or Starwood Preferred Guest.
-If the places don't accept American Express you could go with either of your two other cards although on dining we'd lean to the Marriott Rewards Visa as it offers 2 Marriott Rewards Points per dollar at restaurants.
-Purchasing WestJet flights or WestJet vacation packages, well then it makes sense to use the WestJet RBC World Elite MasterCard since it provides 2% back in WestJet dollars on those bookings.
-Booking a Marriott or Starwood hotel?
-Put that on the Chase Marriott Visa as it awards 5 points per dollar on those bookings.
+The card offers 5 points per dollar on spending in those categories!
+That is equivalent to a 5% return, which can only be matched by few redemptions out there with programs like Aeroplan or Starwood Preferred Guest.
+Further more the card offers 2 points per dollar on transit, travel and gas so put those purchases on this card as well.
+If the places don't accept American Express you could go with either of your two other cards.
+Purchasing WestJet flights or WestJet vacation packages, well then it makes sense to use the WestJet RBC World Elite Mastercard since it provides 2% back in WestJet dollars on those bookings.
 All other purchases?
-It really is up to you where you'll want to funnel them but know that the WestJet card offers 1.5% on all other purchases, the Scotia American Express is 1% and the Marriott card is roughly around 0.8% but for Marriott that is just a minimum as more value is achievable depending on what type of hotel you may end up redeeming for.
-For purchase in a foreign currency including online shopping you'll want to utilize the Marriott Visa as it has no foreign transaction fee which will save you 2.5% compared to the other cards.
+It really is up to you where you'll want to funnel them but know that the WestJet card offers 1.5% on all other purchases, the American Express Cobalt is 1% and the RBC Visa Infinite Avion card can get you a return as high as 2.33% but in most cases it is somewhere between1 and 2%.

 How to maximize the benefits and rewards from these cards for your family

 This is the fun part of the portfolio!
-The perks that come with two of the three cards can help you save money on your travels and provide some extra fun perks.
-The two cards out of the three are the WestJet RBC World Elite MasterCard and the Chase Marriott Rewards Premier Visa.
-We'll look at the perks of the WestJet card first:
+The perks that come with one of the three cards can help you save money on your travels and provide some extra fun perks.
+That card is the WestJet RBC World Elite Mastercard.
+Here are the perks of the WestJet card:

 On the rewards side, all three cards are great!
 The WestJet cards comes with that 250 WestJet dollar sign up bonus on top of the other benefits we mentioned and remember folks, this card only costs $99 per year!
 Not only have you got the companion voucher, the first bag free now you have 250 WestJet dollars to use on any WestJet flight since WestJet dollars are treated like really cash, buying four $500 tickets for that trip to Disneyland, you've utilized the voucher as we mentioned above to save $400 on one ticket, now you can also redeem the $250 towards the tickets so your savings have been pushed to $650 and we haven't included the bag fees saved.
 Chances are you'll have more than 250 dollars in your WestJet account so the savings could be even higher.
 Are you getting the picture on how this card is ideal for the family who travels within Canada, the U.S., sun destinations or even the U.K. Of course travelling anywhere else and you don't see the benefits but from our numerous discussion with so many families it seems like North America and sun destinations are on the top of the list for most Canadian families.

-Finally, with the Scotiabank Gold American Express card this is where you can put that 4% you earn to real good use but we'll return to that in a second.
-When you get the card it currently comes with a 25,000 point bonus when you reach $750 in spending in the first three months plus they are waiving the first year annual fee which means you are essentially getting a $250 travel credit for free.
-Then you have the 4 points per dollar spent on Gas, Grocery and Dining/Entertainment purchases so you can really make the points add up faster with this card.
+Finally, with the American Express Cobalt card this is where you can put that 5% you earn to real good use but we'll return to that in a second.
+When you get the card it currently comes with an up to 30,000 point bonus when you spend $500 per month during the first 12 months.
+You then have the 5 points per dollar spent on Dining, Grocery and food delivery purchases so you can really make the points add up faster with this card.
 The redemption side for rewards with this card are another ray of sunlight.
 You can book any travel with anyone you want and then redeem the points against the charge.
 Booking the Disneyland Resort hotel or the Grand Californian for that Disneyland trip we keep mentioning?
-You can use hotel or airline points there but you can use your Scotia Rewards points.
-Say you book 3 nights at $350 per night and have 35,000 points on your Scotia card?
+Say you book 3 nights at $350 per night and have 35,000 points on your Cobalt card?
 Well you can redeem those points for a $350 credit towards the $1050 charged to you card.
 You are essentially giving you one night free, of course if you have more points you can redeem even more or less, its all up to you.
-You also have the beauty of continuing to spend on the card and earn more points to redeem against that hotel stays since Scotia gives you up to 12 months after the charge posts to your account to redeem the points for it.
+You also have the beauty of continuing to spend on the card and earn more points to redeem against that hotel stays since Amex gives you up to 12 months after the charge posts to your account to redeem the points for it.